zelivans/zelivans.github.io/_posts/2017-02-21-bug-hunting-gdk-pixbuf.md

 ## What is affected?
 There are many Linux user space applications that rely on gdk-pixbuf to load and display images.
 This also affects desktop managers themselves (the obvious is Gnome) and some file managers.
 To see the full list of programs affected run `apt-cache rdepends libgdk-pixbuf2.0-0 libgdk-pixbuf2.0-dev`  (on apt based distributions).
 I originally intended adding a demonstration of using one of these bugs maliciously, but I decided to leave that out for now.

+I also found out these bugs can crash both Firefox and Chromium by trying to load a bad file from their file manager.

 ## Until next time
 In my next post I will probably write about libwmf.
 This is another widely used library and I've already found some vulnerabilities in it.
 In the meantime I reccomend simply disabling it.